944095635/DMSkin/README.md

 ![](https://img.shields.io/badge/version-2.5.0.1-blue.svg)
 ![](https://img.shields.io/badge/license-MIT-green.svg)

-A WPF UI framework for you to create a borderless window faster and easier.
+A WPF UI framework to create borderless window faster and easier.

 ## Preface
 DMSkin-for-WPF (aka DFW) is a WPF UI framework that aims to help WPF developers create a borderless window faster and easier.
 It supports .NET framework from 3.5 to 4.7, and runs well from `Windows XP` to `Windows 10`.